 Ingrown hairs can be itchy and uncomfortable, especially if you've got a lot of them.
 You may notice pus inside the bumps.
 Or you may see the hair that's causing the problem.

-In men, ingrown hairs often pop up as a bunch of little bumps on the chin, cheeks, or neck after they've shaved.
+In men, ingrown hairs often pop up as a bunch of little bumps on the chin, cheeks, or neck after shaving.

 In women, ingrown hairs are common on the legs, as well as in the pubic area and armpits.
-You can also get ingrown hairs around your buttocks.
+You can also get ingrown hairs on your buttocks.

 Ingrown Hair Causes